fo76utils/fo76utils/README.md

 * landtxt - create an RGB land texture from the output of btddump (formats 2, 4, 6, and 8) or fo4land (formats 2, 4, and 5), or directly from terrain data in ESM/BTD file(s), using a set of DDS texture files.
 * markers - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.
 * nif\_info - list data from a set of .NIF files in .BA2 or .BSA archives.
+* render - render a world, cell, or object from ESM file(s), terrain data, and archives.
-* terrain - render terrain to an RGB image, using files created by btddump, findwater, or fo4land.
+* terrain - older and simpler program to render terrain and water only to an RGB image, using files created by btddump, findwater, or fo4land.
 Includes 2D and isometric mode.

 Can be built with MSYS2 (https://www.msys2.org/) on 64-bit Windows, and also on Linux.
 Run "scons" to compile. mman.c and mman.h are from mman-win32 (https://github.com/alitrack/mman-win32).
 All source code is under the MIT license.